DaliAbess/Bash-Scripting-Challenge/Challenges/Day_4/Part_1_monitor_pro.md

-# BashBlaze Scripting Challenge - Day 4
+# Bash Scripting Challenge - Day 4

 Welcome to the Bash Scripting Challenge - Day 4!
 This challenge is designed to test your Bash scripting skills and problem-solving abilities in the context of process monitoring and management.